‘Destiny’ Studio Bungie Receives $100 Million Investment From Chinese Company NetEase To Create New Worlds

 Bungie is branching out into new worlds beyond Destiny.
-The studio announced a partnership with Chinese online gaming company NetEase Friday to the tune of $100 million to self-publish a new gaming franchise.
+The studio announced a partnership with Chinese online gaming company NetEase on Friday to the tune of $100 million to self-publish a new gaming franchise.

 “For over twenty-five years, through Marathon, Myth, Oni, Halo, and Destiny, we’ve created fantastic places where players have gathered to become heroes.
 Now, our long-term goal is to become an entertainment company that sustains many worlds simultaneously – Destiny and new worlds to come,” Bungie explained.

-The $100 investment and Bungie’s commitment to self-publish was confirmed by The Wall Street Journal‘s Sarah Needleman in a Twitter post.
-Destiny 2 fans are understandably concerned about what this means for the future of the franchise as Bungie infamously dropped out of the Halo franchise to gain its independence from Microsoft and launch Destiny.
-However, the studio assures Guardians work on a second franchise will not impact the current game.
+The $100 investment and Bungie’s commitment to self-publish was confirmed by the Wall Street Journal‘s Sarah Needleman in a Twitter post.
+Destiny 2 fans are understandably concerned about what this means for the future of the franchise, as Bungie infamously dropped out of the Halo franchise to gain its independence from Microsoft and launch Destiny.
+However, the studio assures Guardians that work on a second franchise will not impact the current game.

 “If you’re a player of Destiny, this news won’t impact the hobby you’ve come to know.
 Destiny is an experience that will grow for many years to come.
 We’ll continue to work with our partners at Activision to foster this global community and turn new players from all over the world into Guardians.
 Our commitment to that world is not diminished by this announcement.
 We have exciting plans for the future of the Destiny franchise, and you’ll learn more about the next steps we’ll take together in the weeks to come.”